 As is often the case in a small city, Westphalia doesn't have a public transportation system that people use for their commute.

-The citizens of Westphalia are very well educated compared to the average community in the nation: 36.61% of adults in Westphalia have a bachelor's degree or even advanced degree.
+The population of Westphalia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.61% of adults in Westphalia have a bachelor's degree or even advanced degree.

 The per capita income in Westphalia in 2022 was $36,061, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,244 for a family of four.
 However, Westphalia contains both very wealthy and poor people as well.